zopefoundation/z3c.table/src/z3c/table/README.txt

   ...         secondColumn.header = u'The second column'
   ...         return [secondColumn, firstColumn]

 Now update and render the new table.
-As you can see the given ``tr`` class get used additional to the even and odd classes:
+As you can see the given ``tr`` class is added to the even and odd classes:

   >>> alternatingTable = AlternatingTable(container, request)
   >>> alternatingTable.update()